 To support the validity of our model, we now consider the anatomy of polymorphic worms and motivate the invariant bytes presence assumption.
-After a brief characterization of polymorphic worms structure, we show that different samples of the same worm often share some invariant content due to the constraints that an attacker has to respect to exploit a given vulnerability, as shown in [25, 11] as well.
+After a brief characterization of polymorphic worms structure, we demonstrate that different samples of the same worm often share some invariant content due to the constraints that an attacker has to respect to exploit a given vulnerability.
 Then, after a short examination of existing signatures classes, we motivate why in LISABETH we adopt Hamsa-like signatures.